Loading...

 iShares ESG Aware MSCI USA ETF (ESGU)

-iShares ESG Aware MSCI USA ETF (ESGU) seeks to track the investment results of an index composed exclusively of U.S companies with positive environmental, social, and governance characteristics as identified through a rigorous process defined by their provider.
+iShares ESG Aware MSCI USA ETF (ESGU) seeks to track the investment results of an index composed exclusively of US companies with positive environmental, social, and governance characteristics as identified through a rigorous process defined by their provider.

 The fund generally invests at least 90% of its assets in the component securities of the underlying index.